thomashallam/NHSUserResearchPanel/README.md

 Terms of reference (early draft v0.0.1)

 **Project context:**
-- NHS Digital has conducted over 600 surveys in the past few years using the survey tool Qualtrics.
+- NHS Digital has conducted over 600 surveys in the past few years (using the survey tool Qualtrics)
-- The organisation has established mulitple research panels, with over 500,000 participants signing up.
+- The organisation has established mulitple research panels, with over 500,000 participants signing up
 - Access to qualified participants has been fundamental to the success of user research projects across NHSD and our health partner organisations (e.g. DHSC, UKHSA, NHSE)